tungstenfabric/docs/Tungsten Fabric Installation and Upgrade Guide/backup-using-json-50.rst

 ----------------

-The backup and restore procedure must be completed for nodes running the same Contrail Networking release.
-The procedure is used to backup the Contrail Networking databases only; it does not include instructions for backing up orchestration system databases.
+The backup and restore procedure must be completed for nodes running the same Tungsten Fabric Networking release.
+The procedure is used to backup the Tungsten Fabric Networking databases only; it does not include instructions for backing up orchestration system databases.

 **Caution**